srini047/hackathon/README.md

 ## Individual Registration

 To participate in the hackathon, you must submit the sign-up form.
-Registration closes on March 1st, 2024.
-Participants will receive a confirmation over the weekend, and we’ll begin the Hackathon on March 4th, 2024.
+Registration closes on March 15th, 2024.
+Participants will receive a confirmation over the weekend, and we’ll begin the Hackathon on March 18th, 2024.

 ## Rules

 - Code must be open-source
-- You must participate in teams of 2 or 3
+- You must participate solo or in teams of 2 or 3
 - The app must use [Panel](https://github.com/holoviz/panel)
 - The app must be deployed to [Ploomber Cloud](https://ploomber.io/)

 ## Confirm your participation

-Join Panel’s Discord to pitch your idea, you must participate in teams of 2 or 3.
+If you're looking for teammates, join Panel’s Discord to pitch your idea.

 Someone from each team should **open a PR** to this repository and themselves to the [Teams](#teams) section.